AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get Total Count of Users`

-Return total number of users in a Tenant.
+Return total number of users in a tenant.
 Optionally, check based on a list of requested users.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request